baselinrhq/baselinr/website/docs/reference/CONFIG_REFERENCE.md

 Configuration for a single table or table selection pattern.

 **Fields:**
+- `database` (Optional[str]): Database name (optional, defaults to `source.database`).
+When specified, the pattern operates on that database instead of the default source database.
+This enables multi-database profiling in a single configuration.
 - `table` (Optional[str]): Explicit table name (required if pattern not used)
 - `schema` (Optional[str]): Schema name (alias: `schema_`)